Generative Diffusion Model Driven Massive Random Access in Massive MIMO Systems: Transformer-Based AUD for Variable Pilot Lengths

 \subsection{Heterogeneous Transformer and Activity Decoder}

-Unlike the traditional Transformer, the heterogeneous Transformer introduced in \cite{aud_transformer} employs distinct sets of weight matrices for input embedding, multi-head attention (MHA), and the multi-layer perceptron to account for the different physical meanings of pilot sequences and received signals.
+Unlike the traditional Transformer, the heterogeneous Transformer introduced in \cite{aud_transformer} employs distinct sets of weight matrices for input embedding, multi-head attention (MHA), and the feed-forward network (FFN) to account for the different physical meanings of pilot sequences and received signals.
+To facilitate understanding, we illustrate the heterogeneous Transformer structure and MHA in Appendix \ref{apd1}.
 Since the relative positional order of different sequences is not meaningful in our AUD task, we do not apply positional encoding as in conventional Transformers.

 Assuming that the heterogeneous Transformer network consists of $N$ encoder layers, we conduct activity estimation for $K$ users based on the $K\! +\!
 1$ sequences output by the $N$-th encoder layer.
 This task is performed by the activity decoder, which computes the heterogeneous MHA between the final output feature sequence of the received signal $\bm{z}_{K+1}^{N+1}$ and pilot sequences $\{\bm{z}_{k}^{N+1}\}_{k=1}^{K}$.
 The resulting MHA output, $\boldsymbol{z}_c$, represents the synthesized contributions of all pilot sequences to the received signal.
-Next, the user activity is estimated as the weighted correlation between $\bm{z}_c$ and each pilot feature sequence given by:
+Next, the user activity is estimated as the weighted correlation between $\bm{z}_c$ and each pilot feature sequence.
+It is given by:

 Here, $\{\lambda_k\}_{k=1}^{K}$ is the output of the activity decoder, $\bm{W}^o\! \in\! \mathbb{C}^{d \times d}$ is a learnable parameter matrix, and $C$ is a hyperparamter empirically set to $C\! =\!
 10$.
 User activity is then determined by a binary threshold detector: $\hat{\alpha}_{k}\! =\! \mathbb{I}(\lambda_{k} > 0.5), \forall k$, where the indicator $\mathbb{I}(x)\! =\!
 1$ if $x$ is true, and 0 otherwise.